 The seminal paper of Kydland and Prescott (1982) initiated the real business cycle (RBC) literature that assigns a central role to real shocks, in particular to unanticipated productivity shocks,1 in driving economic fluctuations.
 One of the key implications of the RBC theory is that unanticipated productivity shocks lead to the comovement in macro aggregates observed in the data.
-However, empirical findings suggest that positive unanticipated productivity shocks lead to a fall in employment, while news about future changes in productivity has the expansionary effect on economic activity that was previously attributed to the unanticipated productivity shock.
+However, empirical findings suggest that positive unanticipated productivity shocks lead to a fall in employment (Basu et al. (2006)), while news about future changes in productivity has the expansionary effect on economic activity that was previously attributed to the unanticipated productivity shock (Beaudry and Portier (2006)).

 In this paper we propose an endogenous technology adoption mechanism through which a simple RBC model generates predictions that mimic the effects of both empirical unanticipated productivity and news shocks.
 The model features a representative household, and one production sector in which a final good producing firm bundles the different goods produced by intermediate firms into a final output good.
 In this setting, news shocks are exogenous changes in the technologies for producing new intermediate goods.
-One might think that prototypes are created in research institutes and universities, while the private sector does not contribute to the invention process.
-Nevertheless, without the adoption of new technologies, there is no technology transfer from the technological frontier to the economy.
-To be used a prototype must be successfully adopted, which involves a costly investment.
-Hence, technology diffusion is not instantaneous as it is usually assumed in the related literature, even though it may be slower or faster depending on the adoption process.2 The number of 'adopted' intermediate goods in the production of final output thus evolves endogenously, as it depends on the endogenous technology adoption, and represents the endogenous component of productivity.
+One might think that prototypes of new intermediate goods are created in research institutes and universities, while the private sector does not contribute to the invention process.
+Nevertheless, without the adoption of these prototypes, there is no technology transfer from the technological frontier to the economy.
+To be used a new technology must be successfully adopted, which involves a costly investment.
+Hence, technology diffusion is not instantaneous as it is usually assumed in the related literature.2 The number of 'adopted' intermediate goods in the production of final output thus evolves endogenously, as it depends on the endogenous technology adoption, and represents the endogenous component of productivity.
 We add the exogenous component, which is the standard productivity measure in RBC models entirely determined by unanticipated productivity shocks.

 We find that the model's predictions match the empirical results qualitatively.
 After an unanticipated productivity shock, there is an immediate increase in TFP but the effect, despite being quite persistent, fades over time.
 Investment also increases on impact, and continues increasing for some quarters.
 The effect of the unanticipated shock on investment is also transitory.
 The response of output follows a pattern similar to the one of investment, while the positive effect seems to be more persistent on consumption.
 Finally, the impact effect on hours worked is negative.
 It becomes positive after about one year but the effect is quite transitory and fades away much faster than in the case of the other variables.
 In response to a positive technology diffusion news shock, consumption, output, total investment, and hours worked increase on impact.
 TFP starts responding in the next period after the shock hits, and in one year and a half it almost reaches a permanently higher level.
-Apart from the different impact responses, the dynamics of the macroeconomic variables indicate that they basically track the movements in TFP.
-All
+Apart from the different impact responses, the dynamics of the

-1 These shocks are known as technology shocks in the RBC literature where aggregate productivity is affected immediately and permanently only by technology.
+1These shocks are known as technology shocks in the RBC literature where aggregate productivity is affected immediately and permanently only by technology.

-2 Comin, Gertler, and Santacreu (2009) introduced this idea and mechanism to implement it in a complex two-sector model, but abandoned it in the newer version of the paper, Comin et al. (2016).
+2Comin et al. (2009) introduced this idea and mechanism to implement it in a complex two-sector model, but abandoned it in the newer version of the paper, Comin et al. (2016).
 Our model builds on their initial approach, but differs in several ways which we discuss in the next sections.
-Tsai (2012) uses also a costly technology adoption, following Comin, Gertler, and Santacreu (2009), but he assumes that technological progress is embodied in new capital goods.
+Tsai (2012) uses also a costly technology adoption, following Comin et al. (2009), but he assumes that technological progress is embodied in new capital goods.
 Moreover he uses preferences that eliminate wealth effects, and this makes it impossible to get the negative effect of unanticipated productivity shocks on hours worked.